Telling your family and friends

 How to talk to children about cancer

 Parents often struggle with what to tell their children when they are diagnosed with cancer.
 How much they need to know and can handle depend on the child’s age and maturity level.
-Give children a small amount of information at a time, in words they can understand.
+Give children small amounts of information at a time, in words they can understand.
 Then give them time to take in the information and a chance to ask questions.

 Ask them if they have heard any words that they don’t understand or find scary.
 Listen to their concerns.
 Help them express their feelings and reassure them of your love.
 It’s often easier for younger children to show their feelings using activities, such as puppets or painting.
 Older children might prefer writing poetry or drawing.